David Zinn

 David Zinn is a costume and scenic designer based in New York, New York.
-He has been nominated ten times for the Tony Award for both his costume designs and scenic designs, winning two Best Scenic Design for a Play awards for The Humans in 2016 and Stereophonic in 2024 and one Best Scenic Design in a Musical award for SpongeBob SquarePants in 2018.
+He has been nominated ten times for Tony Awards for both his costume designs and scenic designs.
+He has won two Best Scenic Design for a Play awards (The Humans in 2016 and Stereophonic in 2024), and one Best Scenic Design in a Musical award (SpongeBob SquarePants in 2018).
 He has over 80 Off-Broadway credits in his lifetime.

 Early life

 Zinn was born on Bainbridge Island, near Seattle, Washington.
 He wanted to be an actor and then moved backstage to start designing in middle school.
 After using his high school career at Bainbridge High School to work in and around Seattle and Bainbridge Island, Zinn decided to move to New York City.
-Zinn attended New York University's Tisch School of the Arts for his MFA in Design for Stage and Film where he said he was most influenced by musicals and by avant-garde theatre like the Wooster Group.
+Zinn attended New York University's (NYU) Tisch School of the Arts for his MFA in Design for Stage and Film, where he said he was most influenced by musicals and by avant-garde theatre like the Wooster Group.